- 1Just begun and so not fully formed or developed; rudimentary: a still inchoate democracyMore example sentences

 - We saw all the early inchoate gestures of the alternative comedy movement when it was still alternative, and before it had swamped the festival with its commercial machine.

-- 2 Law (Of an offence, such as incitement or conspiracy) anticipating or preparatory to a further criminal act.More example sentences
+- 1.1 Law (Of an offense, such as incitement or conspiracy) anticipating a further criminal act.More example sentences

 - Conspiracy is one of the three inchoate offences in English criminal law, to be discussed in Chapter 11 below, but conspiracy may also be charged when the acts agreed upon have actually been committed.